Online Coaching Overview

 Warming Up & Stretching

-I strongly recommend taking 5-10 minutes to warm-up prior to beginning your training.
+I strongly recommend taking at least 5-10 minutes to warm-up prior to beginning your training.
+This is especially important before your first compound lift.
 Warming up allows your muscles to become warm and your joints to become lubricated, prepping them for safer activity.

-An example of lower body warm-ups are walking lunges, bodyweight squats, lateral band walks, etc. For upper body, planks or banded pull-aparts are great.
+An example of lower body warm-ups are walking lunges, bodyweight squats, lateral band walks, etc. For upper body, planks or banded pull-aparts are one of many great ways to get warmed-up.
+On your first exercise, be sure to perform 1-3 warm-up sets of lighter weight to ease into your working sets.

 Weight for Exercises